NetSuite CPQ Configurator Products

 To modify a product category, click Edit on the product category list.
 If you want to duplicate the product category, click Make a copy in the Actions menu with the record in view mode.
 If you no longer need a product category, click Delete in the Actions menu with the record opened for editing.

-Exporting and Importing Products
+Exporting Products

 To export a product, select one in the Export Product field and click the Export button.
 The product is saved as a ZIP file on your computer.

-After exporting a product, you can import it back to the same or different accounts.
-Imported products may include references to item records, also called links.
+Imported products may include references to item records—also called links.
 These referenced item records may need to be retrieved in the target account.
 For example, a reference to an item record is when you select an item from NetSuite as a material.
+Before importing a product, choose how to handle item record references in the NS Links Import Options field:

 • Don't import links – Leaves blank all fields containing a reference to a record.